THIS THING was booking. It was laying rubber, making tracks.

-At 5 in the afternoon my parents and I kept an appointment with our GP, Doctor Lau.
+At 5 p.m. my parents and I kept an appointment with our GP, Doctor Lau.
 We sought answers.
-We sat in his too-small office, smelling of medicine and the elderly, with the years-old magazines and the green plastic-wrapped examination bed, and didn't get any.
+We sat in his too-small office smelling of medicine and the elderly, with the years-old magazines and the green plastic-wrapped examination bed, and didn't get any.

 Doctor Lau was vague.
 Vague in a way that said he didn’t want to steal our hope but of hope there wasn't much.
-I wouldn’t stand it and kept pinning him with questions.
+I wouldn’t stand for it and kept hitting him with questions.
 How long?
 What can be done?
 Give us your opinion -

 Scrabbling for something.

 We crumpled.
 It was a quiet car-ride back.
-Ginny asked in a tired voice what Doctor Lau had said.
+In a tired voice Ginny asked what Doctor Lau had to say.
 It was our turn to be vague.

 * * * *